IntegrativeMechanobiologyLaboratory/SEA_2019/README.md

 # Mini Reconnaissance Vehicle (MRV)
-## Summer Engineering Academy 2019
+## Summer Engineering Academy 2019, University of South Alabama, College of Engineering

-## Automation using single-board computers
+### Automation using single-board computers
-### University of South Alabama, College of Engineering

 #### python - programming language we will use in this session
 Steps to start working on python: